aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, conversation or business-to-business (B2B) application.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, conversation or business-to-business (B2B) marketplace or application.

 Normally, when a service (person or business), serves another service?
 They do it, through a local forum, customer request or conversation.